marknarain/root-calculator-python/README.md

 The calculator can calculate millions of digits of a square root.
 The result is saved into a txt file named output.txt.

+Untill now, 32'805'552 digits have been computed with this program.

 ## Requirements
 ---